Dormancy

 During winter dormancy, plant metabolism comes to a virtual standstill, due in part to low temperatures that slow chemical activity.

 Dormancy is a period in an organism's life cycle when growth, development, and (in animals) physical activity are temporarily stopped.
 This minimizes metabolic activity and therefore helps an organism to conserve energy.
 Dormancy tends to be closely associated with environmental conditions.
 Organisms can synchronize entry to a dormant phase with their environment through predictive or consequential means.

 Predictive dormancy occurs when an organism enters a dormant phase before the onset of adverse conditions.
 For example, photoperiod and decreasing temperature are used by many plants to predict the onset of winter.

 Consequential dormancy occurs when organisms enter a dormant phase after adverse conditions have arisen.
 This is commonly found in areas with an unpredictable climate.
 While very sudden changes in conditions may lead to a high mortality rate among animals relying on consequential dormancy, its use can be advantageous, as organisms remain active longer and are therefore able to make greater use of available resources.

 Animals

 Hibernation

 Hibernation is a mechanism used by many mammals to reduce energy expenditure and survive food shortages over the winter.
 Hibernation may be predictive or consequential.
 An animal prepares for hibernation by building up a thick layer of body fat during late summer and autumn that will provide it with energy during the dormant period.
 During hibernation, the animal undergoes many physiological changes, including decreased heart rate (by as much as 95%) and decreased body temperature.
-In addition to shivering, some hibernating animals also produce body heat by non-shivering thermogenesis to avoid freezing.
+In addition to shivering, some hibernating animals produce body heat by non-shivering thermogenesis to avoid freezing.
 Non-shivering thermogenesis is a regulated process in which the proton gradient generated by electron transport in mitochondria is used to produce heat instead of ATP in brown adipose tissue.
 Animals that hibernate include bats, ground squirrels and other rodents, mouse lemurs, the European hedgehog and other insectivores, monotremes and marsupials.
 Although hibernation is almost exclusively seen in mammals, some birds, such as the common poorwill, may hibernate.